Could You Please Oblige Us with a Bren Gun?: Content

+Montmorency, the surname of the colonel, is also the name of the dog in Jerome K. Jerome's humorous novel Three Men in a Boat (1889).

+Legacy

 "Could You Please Oblige Us with a Bren Gun?" is available on several compilation albums and box sets of Coward's songs.

-Graham Payn, Coward's longtime companion and literary executor, related that the post-war generation found an appreciation for the song after watching the British television series Dad's Army, which found humour in the same subject: the exploits of the Home Guard.
-Indeed, the song was later featured in the West End stage show of the television programme.
-It was also performed by some of the cast in a BBC Noël Coward special – the performance appears as a special feature on the DVD Dad's Army: The Christmas Specials.
+Graham Payn, Coward's longtime companion and literary executor, related that the post-war generation found an appreciation for the song after watching the British television series Dad's Army, which similarly found humour in the exploits of the Home Guard.
+The song was later featured in the West End stage show of the television programme.
+It was also performed by some of the Dad's Army cast in a BBC Noël Coward special: the performance appears as a special feature on the DVD Dad's Army: The Christmas Specials.